rticommunity/rticonnextdds-examples/examples/content_filtered_topic/README.txt

 passed in as a DDS_StringSeq when the content filtered topic is created.

 These parameters can be changed at runtime via set_expression_parameters().
-In the example we the expression parameters to three different values.
+In the example, we modify the expression parameters to three different values.

 - When the application starts, the expression parameters are set to %0=1 and %1=4 (i.e., we will only receive samples where 1 <= x <=4).